 Gynecology & Women’s Health

 Our providers are well-versed in discussing concerns and relevant topics with teens.
-We will discuss body development and image, breast health, self-confidence, weight management, and menses—including cramps, irregular periods, and other potential issues.
-Personal hygiene, minimizing health risks, and immunizations for HPV and the flu may also be a part of the conversation.
-Talking about sex, sexuality, STIs, and pregnancy prevention will also be key topics.
+We will talk about body development and image, breast health, self-confidence, weight management, and menstrual cycles—including cramps, irregular periods, and other potential issues.
+Personal hygiene, immunizations for HPV and the flu, and other ways to minimize health risks will be part of the conversation as well.
+It’s also a chance to discuss sexual health and pregnancy prevention.